Hole subband dispersions and strong `spin'-orbit coupling in a cylindrical Ge nanowire: Introduction

 This paper is organized as follows.
-In Sec.~\ref{sec_LK}, the Luttinger-Kohn Hamiltonian and its two approximated versions are introduced.
-In Sec.~\ref{sec_effmassH}, the symmetries of the effective mass Hamiltonian of the hole gas are discussed.
-In Sec.~\ref{sec_bulksolution}, the solutions to the bulk Hamiltonian are given.
-In Sec.~\ref{sec_traneq}, we derive two transcendental equations by utilizing the bulk solutions.
-In Sec.~\ref{sec_subbands}, subband dispersions for three representative growth directions [001], [111], and [110] are given.
-In Sec.~\ref{sec_splittingmagnetic}, spin splittings induced by external magnetic fields are calculated.
+In Sec.~\ref{sec_LK}, the Luttinger-Kohn Hamiltonian and two types of approximation are introduced.
+In Sec.~\ref{sec_effmassH}, the symmetry of the effective mass Hamiltonian is analyzed.
+In Sec.~\ref{sec_traneq}, the transcendental equations determining the energy spectrum are given.
+In Sec.~\ref{sec_subbands}, subband dispersions for growth direction [110] are calculated.
+In Sec.~\ref{sec_splittingmagnetic}, spin splittings induced by external magnetic field are calculated.
 In Sec.~\ref{sec_effhamiltonian}, a series of lower-energy effective Hamiltonians are constructed.
 We finally give a summary in Sec.~\ref{sec_summary}.